 Community Readiness Assessments can be an important part of getting ready to do deep domestic and sexual violence prevention work in your community.
 They can also be time-consuming and expensive.
 These resources can help identify ways to do this vital work in a less intensive and more strategic way.

-A practical process for doing a Community Readiness Assessment.
 Community readiness assessments are tools to find out what your community WANTS, NEEDS, and what they THINK are the problems and solutions.
-This one pager provides critical questions to ask as you move through this process.

 These slides are excerpted from a webinar on Community Readiness Assessments from 2016.
 The PowerPoint includes definitions of community readiness and capacity building and highlights the differences between them.
-Additionally it lays out a sample process that DV/SA programs can replicate as they engage in prevention work with their communities.
+Additionally it lays out a sample process that domestic violence/sexual assault programs can replicate as they engage in prevention work with their communities.